Gera sights – Otto Dix, caves and more

 Villas

-There are numerous villas scattered all over Gera, which were built by well-heeled industrialists and merchants.
-I would recommend you to take a short walk from the corner of Straße des Friedens/Vollersdorfer Straße to Vollersdorfer Straße, where you will find many stately villas: from Villa Koeppe at Straße des Friedens 65 to Villa Wetzel and Villa Brehme, which you can reach across from House 43 on a small path ascending into the forest.
+Scattered all over Gera are numerous villas built by wealthy industrialists and merchants.
+I would recommend taking a short walk to Vollersdorfer Straße on the corner of Straße des Friedens and Vollersdorfer Straße, where you will find many stately villas: from Villa Koeppe at Straße des Friedens 65 to Villa Wetzel and Villa Brehme, which you can reach by climbing up a small path into the forest opposite Haus 43.

-It is the most bizarre villa and is popularly called “Little Neuschwanstein”.
-The builder was a baker (hence his penchant for the confectioner’s style) and wicked tongues claim that he was only able to finance the construction because he baked his rolls smaller than the competition.
+It is the most bizarre villa and is popularly known as “Little Neuschwanstein”.
+The builder was a baker (hence his penchant for the confectioner’s style) and evil tongues claim that he was only able to finance the building because he baked his rolls smaller than the competition.

 You can discover other splendid and even more stylish villas behind the Heinrichsgrund sports field (Villa Jahr, also accessible after a short walk from the Otto-Dix-Haus), and diagonally across from the theater (Villa Voß).